-I don’t often read fiction books however on the run up to our recent retreat in Morocco I read an excellent and very funny book.
+I don’t often read fiction books, however, on the run up to our recent retreat in Morocco I read an excellent and very funny book.
 It is titled ‘this book will save your life’ by the author A.M.
 Homes.
-The story is about a stocks and shares trader who works from his beautiful house in L.A and is so caught up in making money, he sees no one except his nutritionist, his trainer and his housekeeper.
-He has become so distracted that he does not realise how completely disconnected from himself and other people he is until an attack of excruciating pain lands him in hospital.
-While they can find no physical reason for the pain it is the catalyst to his emotional thaw and the start of his transformation to engaging more fully with his life.
+The story is about a stocks and shares trader who works from his beautiful house in L.A and is so caught up in making money, he sees no one except his nutritionist, his personal trainer and his housekeeper.
+He is so distracted that he does not realise how disconnected from himself, his body and other people he has become, until an attack of excruciating pain lands him in hospital.
+While they find no physical reason for the pain, it is the catalyst to his emotional thaw and the start of him engaging more joyfully with his life.

 I like this quote.
-It suggests, as does my own experience, that a mind-body movement practice can be a powerful personal development tool through which we are able to affect and change our physical, mental and emotional wellbeing in profound and enduring ways.
+It suggests, as does my experience, that a body-mind movement practice can be a powerful personal development tool, through which we are able to affect and change our physical, mental and emotional wellbeing in profound and enduring ways.

 Babies and young children are masters of relaxed movement.
-They have yet to develop the tensions, imbalances, comparisons and limiting self-beliefs that often plague us as adults.
-They progressively, playfully, yet determinedly persist in exploring their movement potential every day and as adults there is great benefit to be gained in restoring and refining simple yet fundamental movement patterns.
+They have yet to develop the habitual tensions, imbalances, comparisons and limiting self-beliefs that often plague us as adults.
+They progressively, playfully, yet determinedly persist in exploring their movement potential every day, and as adults there is great benefit to be gained from restoring and refining, simple, yet fundamental movement patterns.

-Thankfully most of the body’s tissues, including the brain, have a remarkable and lifelong capacity for change.
-Becoming aware of the chronic tension we carry is the first step in being able to release it, but as with any change there is likely to be a period of discomfort as the body and mind adjust.
-Indeed a sure sign of this is that we feel as if we are getting ‘worse’ as we become increasingly aware of our stiffness, tension and weaknesses.
-Due to this temporary drop in self-esteem our built in defence mechanisms often cause resistance that results in us remaining stuck in old patterns that no longer serve.
+Thankfully most of the body’s tissues including the brain, have a remarkable and lifelong capacity for change.
+Becoming aware of the chronic tension we carry is the first step in being able to release it, however, as with any change there is likely to be a period of discomfort.
+Indeed, a sure sign of this is that we feel as if we are getting ‘worse’, as we become increasingly aware of our chronic stiffness, tension and weaknesses.
+This temporary drop in self-esteem often triggers our in built defence mechanisms, causing resistance, that results in us remaining stuck in old patterns and habits that no longer serve.

 The mind’s first step to self-awareness must be through the body George Sheehan

-Perhaps the crux of any mind-body movement practice therefore should be to develop our curiosity and awareness sufficiently to be able to recognise and evolve our own habits and beliefs, particularly those that literally disconnect and confine us within our own body.
+Perhaps, the crux of any body-mind movement practice, therefore, should be to develop our curiosity and awareness sufficiently to be able to observe, recognise and evolve our own habits and limiting beliefs, particularly, those that literally confine us within our own body.